imsparsh/Human-Activity-Recognition/README.md

 ## Future Work

-- Could try oversampling and undersampling of samples for selected classes.
+- Oversampling & Undersampling for Class Imabalance issue in the data.